-2.28.11: Is there a documented glass management policy and procedure (including company glass policy, glass breakage procedure and where necessary glass register)?
+5.14.13: Is there a documented glass and brittle plastic management procedure (including company glass and brittle plastic policy, glass breakage procedure and where necessary a glass register)?

-Total compliance (5 points).
-There should be a written glass and brittle plastic policy and procedure, which should state: -
+Total compliance (10 points).
+There should be a written glass and brittle plastic policy and procedure, which should state:

-- Where glass is prohibited and where glass is allowed. - Policy should state how workers should report missing or broken spectacles or contact lenses and to whom they report the issue. - If certain glass items are allowed, then a glass register should exist describing each item, location and quantity.
+- Where glass or brittle plastic is prohibited and where glass or brittle plastic is allowed. - Policy should state how workers should report missing or broken spectacles or contact lenses and to whom they report the issue. - If certain glass or brittle plastic items are allowed, then a glass register should exist describing each item, location and quantity.
 The glass register should only list items that could not be replaced with a less dangerous material.
 The glass register should not be abused by allowing glass items on site that are usually viewed as poor GMP e.g. allowing glass drinking bottles into production areas, unprotected glass light bulbs.
-Glass register items should be checked on a routine basis (at least monthly) to ensure they are not damaged/cracked etc. Checks should be documented.

-- Glass breakage procedure including requiring recording what happened, recording what happens to potentially affected product, recording future preventative actions and especially where to record the incident details e.g. in the NUOCA log. - Clean-up procedure after glass breakage should indicate what equipment to use and include boot and tool checks/decontamination procedures to ensure broken glass is not unintentionally transported out of the area.
+Glass register items should be checked on a routine basis (at least monthly) to ensure they are not damaged/cracked etc. Checks should be documented. - Glass breakage procedure including requiring recording what happened, recording what happens to potentially affected product, recording future preventative actions and especially where to record the incident details e.g. in the NUOCA log. - Clean-up procedure after glass or brittle plastic breakage should indicate what equipment to use and include boot and tool checks/decontamination procedures to ensure broken glass or brittle plastic is not unintentionally transported out of the area. - A no glass policy in production, storage or maintenance areas should be the target.